Ellisonyili/Ellisonyili/README.md

-- 👋 Hi, I’m Ellison Yili
+- 👋 Hi, I’m Ellison Yili.
 - 👀 I’m interested in Internet of things, music, movies, pretty girls...
-- 🌱 I’m currently learning programming and simulation
+- 🌱 I’m currently learning programming and simulation.
-- 💞️ I’m looking to collaborate on industrial digital venture partner
+- 💞️ I’m looking to collaborate on industrial digital venture partner.
-- 📫 How to reach me, plesase email me or leave me a message
+- 📫 How to reach me, plesase email me or leave me a message.

 <!---
 Ellisonyili/Ellisonyili is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.